JaySandoz/ProductDescriptions/README.md

 ### Why This Format?

-👉 **1 click product description updates**: Simply run delete the developer section of the product md file and run descriptions.py, and like magic, all the formatting will effortlessly transfer over.
+👉 **1 click product description updates**: Simply delete the developer section of the product md file and run descriptions.py, and like magic, all the formatting will effortlessly transfer over.
 No more battling with formatting gremlins! ✨

 👉 **Editing made easy**: In the bottom half of the product description MD file, you can sprinkle your keyword research insights like fairy dust.
 Add notes, fine-tune keywords—do it all from your mobile or any web browser.
 It's like having a pocket-sized editing genie! 🧞‍♂️📱💻